-When you welcome a new hire there are many steps to take in ensuring they are a good fit and are successful at becoming a valuable member of your team.
-After recruiting the best talent for the position it is imperative to make sure that your company has completely covered the bases in the hiring process.
+When you welcome a new hire there are many steps to take in ensuring they are a good fit.
+Most importantly, you want to make certain they are successful at becoming a valuable member of your team.
+After recruiting the best talent for the position, it is imperative to make sure that your company has covered the bases in the hiring process.

 Here are two checklists to help with the important aspects of recruiting and retaining the best people for your company.

-The hiring process may differ at your company.
-Modify the steps that best suits your needs.
+At your company, the hiring process may look different.
+Therefore, modify the steps to best suit your needs.
 For example, if the position requires driving, then you will want to make certain that your new hire has a good driving record.
-Background checks may be essential for your company to ensure the security and safety of your clients and workforce.
-Keeping good records about the selection process and the rationale for hiring the selected candidate can minimize future risk in case of a legal challenge.
-It is a courteous gesture to notify all applicants about the outcome of the hiring decision.
+To ensure the security and safety of your clients and workforce, background checks may be essential.
+Keep good records of the selection process.
+Likewise, keep records about the rationale for hiring the selected candidate.
+This can minimize future risks in case of a legal challenge.
+Also, it is a courteous gesture to notify all applicants about the outcome of the hiring decision.
 You may have additional openings later for which those candidates could be considered.

-Now that you have selected the best candidate for the position, it is time to guide them on their path to being a successful team member.
+Great, you have selected the best candidate for the position!
+It is now time to guide them on their path to being a successful team member.

-The Small Business Administration has additional information along with some useful links on their website.
+The Small Business Administration has additional information on its website.
 Independent Contractors are treated differently than employees and the SBA’s site addresses this, too.

 |Photo by rawpixel.com from Pexels

 One last consideration with employees, not just a new hire, is having liability insurance called Employment Practices Liability Insurance (EPLI.)
 The International Risk Management Institute (IRMI) explains it this way: